Table of Contents[Hide][Show]

 This article will explore the question of bringing deodorant onto a plane and what precautions you need to take when packing deodorant.

-You must remember that when you are boarding a plane, the final decision on whether or not your items will be allowed on the plane is decided by the TSA officers that check your suitcase.
+It’s important to remember that when you are flying, the final decision on whether or not your items will be allowed on the plane is decided by the TSA officers that check your suitcase.
 Even if you have followed the parameters, the final decision is with them.

 However, there are way more terms when it comes to carry-on baggage than there is check-in baggage.
 This is because while an item is in your check-in baggage, it is safely stowed away and you cannot access it, but while the item is in your carry-on baggage you are able to use it when you are flying.

-Since powdered deodorant is not considered a liquid by the TSA then there is no rule in place about bringing them onto planes, so you are allowed to carry powdered deodorants in carry-on baggage and checked baggage.
+Since powdered deodorant is not considered a liquid by the TSA then there is no rule in place about bringing it onto planes, so you are allowed to carry powdered deodorants in carry-on baggage and checked baggage.

 However, it may require screening while going through security in the airport and the TSA recommends that you don’t pack a powdered deodorant that is over 12 ounces.